connexta/revelio/README.md

 Revelio should be run alongside an instance of [DDF](https://github.com/codice/ddf).
 Changes made on DDF (creating/deleting workspaces, result forms, etc.) will then be reflected in Revelio.
+Revelio uses the [RPC](https://github.com/connexta/ddf-jsonrpc) API to communicate with DDF.
+The jar for the rpc endpoint will need to be hot deployed to DDF.

     yarn install
     yarn start